Artist Statement

 About

+I am an Aotearoa New Zealand ceramic artist working from Te Pātaka-o-Rākaihautū Banks Peninsula.
 Art has always been part of my daily life.
-Growing up with parents who were artists, there was always a fish skeleton, bumblebee, or plant specimen on the windowsill waiting to be sketched or sculpted.
+Growing up with artist parents, our windowsill was an altar of fish skeletons, bumblebees, and plant specimens waiting to be sketched or sculpted.
 One of my mother’s many talents was as a bird whisperer—children in the neighbourhood would often bring her injured or orphaned birds they found.
 When these didn’t survive, they were put in our fridge or freezer, for drawing later.
 It was only the reactions of my school friends that made me realise this was unusual.

 I draw inspiration from many sources— the striking geomorphic forms and palettes of Aotearoa New Zealand, Antarctica, and their glaciers, mountains, and coastlines; the bold simplicity of modernist art and design; and Japanese aesthetic traditions.